yeshaswiniOpsmx/enterprise-argo/README.md

   ```console
   kubectl create namespace opsmx-argo
   ```
-- There are different flavours of Installing ISD-ARGO
+- There are different flavours for Installing ISD-ARGO

     Values yamls    | Description
   --------------| -----------